bbauska/W3Cx-5of5/README.md

 10. &gt; a
 11. &lbrack;Array(5), Array(3)&rbrack;
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-2-2">3.2.2 Strings are arrays of characters</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Yes, they do look like arrays!
+<p>Yes, they do look like arrays!</p>

-JavaScript strings are &quot;like&quot; arrays of characters, but they have some limitations, and some dedicated properties and methods:
+<p>JavaScript strings are &quot;like&quot; arrays of characters, but they have some
+limitations, and some dedicated properties and methods:</p>

 <pre>
 1.  &gt; var s = 'Michel';